emccorson/onsenguide/GUIDE.md

 ```

 Briefly, the `get` function calls the PokeAPI to get a page of results.
 The
-response contains the next lot of Pokemon, which we append to the list.
+response contains the next lot of Pokémon, which we append to the list.
 It also
 contains the URL to get the next page of results, which we save to `url`.
 The
 next time `get` is called, it will use the URL we just got.